kokic/slides/kodama-hypertext/main.typ

 / Trusted Extension: JavaScript has become the de facto standard for web development, but with the development of hardware and software technology, JavaScript has too many characteristics that are no longer suitable for this era.

-  For example, without the module concepts designed and promoted by CommonJS, AMD, and ESM, it is almost difficult to develop large-scale programs using JavaScript Its modern typed version TypeScript faces similar issues as C++and C in the past: it must be forced to be compatible with poor JavaScript features at the underlying level.
+  For example, without the module concepts designed and promoted by CommonJS, AMD, and ESM, it is almost difficult to develop large-scale programs using JavaScript.
+Its modern typed version TypeScript faces similar issues as C++ and C in the past: it must be forced to be compatible with poor JavaScript features at the underlying level.

 But the emergence of WASM and _MoonBit_ provided a promising solution to this matter.